Emma Spitz

-Emma Spitz (born 10 April 2000) is a professional golfer from Austria.
-In 2018 she became the first Austrian to win The R&A's Girls Amateur Championship.
+Emma Spitz (born 10 April 2000) is an Austrian professional golfer and Ladies European Tour player.
+She was runner-up at the 2024 Amundi German Masters.
+In 2018, she became the first Austrian to win The R&A's Girls Amateur Championship.

 Amateur career

-Spitz has had a prolific amateur career.
+Spitz enjoyed a prolific amateur career.
 She won the Austrian Stroke Play Championship in 2015, 2016, 2020 and 2021, and was runner up at the event in 2018 and 2019.
 In 2017 she was runner-up at the German Girls Open and the Austrian International Amateur, which she subsequently won in 2020.
 She has won the Austrian Match Play three times, and the Italian International Amateur Championship twice.
 She was runner up at the 2018 Slovenian Amateur Championship, and won the event in 2019.

 Spitz played for the National Team starting in 2013 and represented Austria at five European Girls/Ladies Team Championship between 2015 and 2019, and at the Espirito Santo Trophy in 2016 and 2018.

 She represented Europe at the Junior Solheim Cup in 2015 and 2017, the Junior Ryder Cup in 2016 and 2018, the Junior Vagliano Trophy in 2015, the Patsy Hankins Trophy in 2016, and the Vagliano Trophy in 2019.

 In 2018, Spitz defeated fellow Austrian Isabella Holpfer, 2 and 1, to win the British Girls Amateur Championship at Ardglass, Northern Ireland.
 She qualified for the 2019 Women's British Open at Woburn Golf Club in England, but missed the cut.

 At the 2018 Youth Olympic Games in Argentina, she lost a playoff for the silver medal and had to settle for bronze in the Girls event and a 4th place in the Mixed team event.
 She finished fourth at the 2020 European Ladies Amateur.